Serg-Norseman/GEDKeeper/projects/GKcli/NOTES.md

 # TODO

-- A full list of instruments and their data is sent via a system prompt to the model, consuming tokens.
+0 A full list of instruments and their data is sent via a system prompt to the model, consuming tokens.
 Minimize instruments!
+- reduce record list tools (-10)

 1 Priority
-- a single tool for obtaining lists of records
 - event - all props, age, address, sublists
 - individual's sublists tools, change sex, names and their parts control, bookmarks
 - family spouses replace/remove tools, change status
 - sources - repo links and all props
-- location - change coords, names, toplinks
+- location - names, toplinks

 2 Priority
 - media - files only
 - repo - address only?
-- task - change props
 - research - change sublists
-- communication - change props
 - tree check tool
 - tree compare with total refactoring
 - rec merge